-The European Commission wishes to make training material available which will be helpful both to legal practitioners for their own use and to the trainers of legal practitioners as a resource for their work.
-This subsection of the European e-Justice Portal is dedicated to the field of human rights.
-Information about current and future European legislation relating to fundamental rights can be found on the Justice pages of the Commission's website.
+The European Commission wishes to make training material available which will be helpful both to legal practitioners for their own use and to the trainers of legal practitioners as a resource for their work in the field of human rights.

 HELP website (Council of Europe)